luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 Even more importantly,
 it ensures that another user cannot use more resources than they've been given.
-If another user messes up and accidentally attempts to use all of the CPUs or memory on a node, PBS will either restrain their job to the requested resources or kill the job outright.
+If another user messes up and accidentally attempts to use all of the CPUs or memory on a node, Slurm will either restrain their job to the requested resources or kill the job outright.
 Other jobs on the node will be unaffected.
 This means that one user cannot mess up the experience of others, the only jobs affected by a mistake in scheduling will be their own.